ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 busybox-container     2862580    STOPPED
 ```

-As we can see our container is in stoped state (because command successfully executed and container stopped).
+As we can see our container is in the stopped state (because the command was successfully executed and the container stopped).

-Now, lets clean-up our workspace and go to the next section.
+Now, let's clean up our workspace and go to the next section.
 ```bash
 ctr containers rm busybox-container
 ```